FOUR STEPS TO LETTING GO OF RESENTMENT

 Step 2.
 Realize you have a choice: hold onto the anger and resentment, ruminating about it, or release it by reflecting on why someone may have wronged you; sit with the hurt so you can then choose to forgive.
 Think of several redeeming qualities the person who harmed you has.

 Step 4.
 Forgiveness.
-You choose to forgive the other person, not for them, nor condoning what they did.
+You choose to forgive the other person, not for them, nor condone what they did.
 But forgiveness is necessary for you to open your heart to love again.
 And my dear friend, love is all we need.

 To learn more about how you can let go of resentments, schedule a free 15-minute assessment today!